sandline/mmFaker/README.md

 ##### addCreditCard

 Generate a TOTALLY RANDOM credit card number, not useful for anything that is not fill a database field.
-Still, the number is calculated to succesfully pass the CCChecksum and Luhn Check Digit algorithm.
+Still, the number is calculated to succesfully pass the CCChecksum and Luhn Check Digit algorithm (I just check it for 16 digits card number).

 ```php
 $faker->addCreditCard($fieldName, $cardType=self::CARD_VISA);